vshakitskiy/wskiy.de/writing/Making my own web server.md

 }
 ```

-I built a simple real-time chat to test it: clients connect to an SSE endpoint, and when anyone POSTs a message, it broadcasts to all connected clients.
-It worked almost on the first try, which felt amazing after the struggles with WebSocket.
+I built a simple [real-time chat](https://github.com/vshakitskiy/ewe/tree/mistress/examples/sse) to test it: clients connect to an *SSE* endpoint, and when anyone POSTs a message, it broadcasts to all connected clients.
+It worked almost on the first try, which felt amazing after the struggles with *WebSocket*.

-### What’s Next?
+## What's Next?

-With version 1.0 released, `ewe` supports HTTP/1.0, HTTP/1.1, WebSockets, and Server-Sent Events.
-It handles streaming request bodies, chunked responses, and file streaming.
+With version 1.0 released, *ewe* supports *HTTP/1.0*, *HTTP/1.1*, *WebSockets*, and *Server-Sent Events*.
+It handles *streaming request bodies*, *chunked responses*, and *file streaming*.
 For a v1, this is a great start.
-The next goal is getting `ewe` integrated into Wisp, Gleam’s most popular web framework.
-Right now it’s only working with `mist`, but I already opened a PR to include `ewe` as another web server provider.
+The next goal is getting *ewe* integrated into [*Wisp*](https://github.com/gleam-wisp/wisp), Gleam's most popular web framework.
+Right now it's only working with *mist*, but I already [opened a PR](https://github.com/gleam-wisp/wisp/pull/146) to include *ewe* as another web server provider.

-Then, there’s HTTP/2.
+Then, there's *HTTP/2*.
 Honestly, it is a completely different beast, and I think it will take some time just to understand the specification, let alone implement it correctly.
-But it’s not impossible.
+But it's not impossible.
 I will slowly make it real, so no worries here.

 ---

 During the development of my web server I learned a lot about Gleam itself, as well as networks and protocols.
 I really want to express a huge thank you for all the support and suggestions I received from the Gleam community during development.
-This is the warmest and most active place I’ve ever encountered, and I will continue to promote and use Gleam as my most loved technology ever.
+This is the warmest and most active [place](https://gleam.run/community/) I've ever encountered, and I will continue to promote and use Gleam as my most loved technology ever.